 To improve the quality of works and interventions promoted under the programme the management ensures timely and quality visit of the programme personals to the villages.
-However, 58% of respondents said there are frequent visits are made by the programme staff where as 35% said occasional visits.
+However, 46% of respondents said that frequent visits are made by the programme staff where as 54% said occasional visits.
 Thus, it is essential to reach all the communities to ensure qualitative implementation of the programme.